itmarkerz/laravel-dynamic-filter/README.md

 # Laravel Dynamic Filter

-A flexible and powerful Laravel package for applying dynamic filters to your Eloquent models.
+A flexible and powerful Laravel package for applying dynamic filters to your Eloquent models. made by[ itmarkerz technologies](https://itmarkerz.co.in/ " itmarkerz technologies")
 ## Installation
 You can install the package via Composer:
 ```bash